 Here is a post on cutting the body and fender liners for reference.

 Push Back Fender Liners & Trim

 Fender Liner Step #1 – Pushing the Fender Liners Back

-The front fender liners will take quite a bit of adjusting.
-To start, you need to locate the hole that your 10mm bolt is going through your body and up into the fender liner.
-You want to take loosen that 10mm bolt and push back your fender liner as much as possible.
+The front fender liners will take some adjusting.
+To start, you need to locate the hole that your 10mm bolt is going through your body and into the fender liner.
+Loosen that bolt and push back your fender liner as much as possible.
 Literally, push the fender liner towards the front-end of your 4Runner.

 Fender Liner Step #2 – Cutting unwanted section from front well Liner